-These goat cheese mashed potatoes are creamy and cheesy and oh so easy to make!
+This goat cheese mashed potatoes recipe is from Ina Garten, you can make it ahead for holiday dinners.
+They're creamy, cheesy, garlicky, and oh so easy to make!
 Parmesan cheese turns golden brown on top for great texture.

 I'm not going to lie.
 These are Ina Garten's goat cheese mashed potatoes and I barely changed a thing.
 Because they are basically perfection.
 I simply swapped out the herb goat cheese she used for plain goat cheese for a simpler, more straight-forward goat-cheesier flavor.